-Hi, I'm Eduardo, I live in Miami Florida with my wife and my son.
-I'm an engineer by nature, I have been writing code for the last 15 years and working on the web using mostly Microsoft products.
+Hi, I’m Eduardo, I live in Miami Florida with my wife and my two sons.
+I’m an engineer by nature, I have been writing code professionally for the last 17 years and working on the web using mostly Microsoft products.

 I don’t have a very active online social media life (and I refuse to have one), but you can find me on LinkedIn.
-I started this blog to share tekes about programming, technology, computers, hobbies, bots, and other stuffs in a more durable, linkable, and reachable way.
+I started this blog to share tekes about programming, technology, computers, hobbies, random stuffs in a more durable, linkable, and reachable way.

 I got introduced to programming with BASIC in the mid 90s but didn’t know what I was doing.
 I got it with Pascal in 2000 and did a little of Delphi.
 My first website was in ASP around 1999-2000.
 I ran it in Personal Web Server on Windows 98, and used Access as database, I build it in FrontPage, it was local, nobody ever saw it, it was supposed to auction horses.
 Then I got forged in C++ right after and have been using C# and ASP.NET from 2003 to date.